A localization of bicategories via homotopies: The homotopy bicategory

 We will see below that it suffices to require the condition in Definition~\ref{def:primerdefadhoc} only for 2-functors $F$.
 The 2-cell $\widehat{FH}$ is the composition

-where $Fd_0 \Xr{\widehat{FC}} Fd_1$ is the unique $2$-cell such that $Fs \ast \widehat{FC} = \phi \circ F\widetilde{\alpha} \circ \phi$.
-With the notation of Definition~ \ref{def:compositionsubF}, this can be stated as:
+where $Fd_0 \Xr{\widehat{FC}} Fd_1$ is the unique $2$-cell such that $Fs \ast \widehat{FC} = \phi \circ F\alpha \circ \phi$.
+With the notation of Definition~\ref{def:compositionsubF}, this can be stated as:

-\begin{remark} For a $\sigma$-homotopy $H$ as in Definition~\ref {defhpy}, and a pseudofunctor \mbox{$(\C,\Sigma) \mr{F} (\cc{D},q\Theta)$,} $\widehat{FH}$ is the composition $Ff \Mr{F\eta} F(h \ast d_0) \Xr{Fh \ast_F \widehat{FC}} F(h \ast d_1) \Mr{F\eps} Fg$, where $\widehat{FC}$ is the unique $2$-cell such that $Fs \ast_F \widehat{FC} = F\widetilde{\alpha}$.
+\begin{remark} For a homotopy $H$ as in Definition~\ref {defhpy}, and a pseudofunctor \mbox{$(\C,\cc{W}) \mr{F} (\cc{D},\Theta_q)$,} $\widehat{FH}$ is the composition $Ff \Mr{F\eta} F(h \ast d_0) \Xr{Fh \ast_F \widehat{FC}} F(h \ast d_1) \Mr{F\eps} Fg$, where $\widehat{FC}$ is the unique $2$-cell such that $Fs \ast_F \widehat{FC} = F\alpha$.
 Note that when $F$ is a 2-functor, $\, \ast_F = \ast \,$. \end{remark}

-\begin{remark} It is the composition $\widetilde{\alpha} = \alpha_1^{-1} \circ \alpha_0$ which is used in order to determine the class of a $\sigma$-homotopy.
-This suggests that we can define a notion of $\sigma$-precylinder in which $\alpha_0$ and $\alpha_1$ are replaced by an arbitrary 2-cell $s * d_0 \Mr{\alpha} s * d_1$.
-Note that all the constructions of this paper work also for the corresponding notion of $\sigma$-prehomotopy.
-Since any of the two resulting homotopy bicategories (that is, $\Ho$ as defined below and the analogous one considering $\sigma$-prehomotopies) satisfy Theorem \ref{enfin}, in this case their 2-cells coincide.
-In fact, any $\sigma$-homotopy induces in an evident way a $\sigma$-prehomotopy in the same class, and the statement that (under the hypothesis of Theorem \ref{enfin}) any $\sigma$-prehomotopy can be written as a composition of $\sigma$-homotopies can also be shown by a direct computation. \end{remark}
+\begin{remark} It is the composition $\alpha = \alpha_1^{-1} \circ \alpha_0$ which is used in order to determine the class of a homotopy.
+This suggests that we can also define a notion of cylinder in which $\alpha_0$ and $\alpha_1$ are replaced by a single (invertible) 2-cell $s * d_0 \Mr{\alpha} s * d_1$.
+Note that all the constructions of this paper work also for the corresponding notion of homotopy.
+In fact, under the hypothesis of Theorem \ref{enfin}, the two resulting homotopy bicategories are the same.
+This can be either seen by a direct computation, or showing (with the same proof) that both constructions satisfy that Theorem.
+Our reason for considering the notion in Definition \ref{defcylestiloQuillen}, even though it involves more data than the one with a single 2-cell, comes from our interpretation of cylinders as a bicategorical version of a {cylinder} in dimension 1, in which identities are replaced by invertible 2-cells.
+In a cylinder, $d_0$ and $d_1$ are interchangeable, and we consider this symmetry is better reflected in the definition with two 2-cells than with {a $2$-dimensional version of a commuting square, that is, a single invertible 2-cell} for which one is forced to choose a direction.

-\begin{remark} We record here, solely for convenience, the {\em dual} (that is, the ones for right $\sigma$-homotopies) versions of some of the results above, which correspond to considering the same family $\Sigma$ as a family of arrows of $\C^{op}$.
-We note that right homotopies will not be considered again in this paper: exactly as in the 1-dimensional case, the left homotopies suffice to construct the localization.
-We organize the data of a right $\sigma$-homotopy $H$ as follows: